 Many of an amputee’s pre-amputation activities that he or she used to enjoy before the traumatic event fade into oblivion.

 An amputee may require a great deal of support from his or her family members, friends, and healthcare providers to ensure emotional stability and be able to perform basic activities such as eating, walking, brushing teeth, sitting down, and others.

 Generally, amputations fall into two categories: Traumatic and surgical.

 Unlike surgical amputations, traumatic amputations are sudden and painful and can cause shock and death.
 Surgical amputation is usually performed under general anesthesia in a controlled hospital setting.
 Traumatic amputations can be partial or complete.

 Each year, approximately 185,000 amputations occur in our country.
 Of these, at least 30,000 are traumatic.
 Motor vehicle accidents cause nearly a third of all traumatic amputations.
 Other causes of amputations include:

 When another person or entity is to blame for your amputation or limb loss, a Kansas City amputations attorney can assist you with the investigation, determining liability, gathering evidence, and dealing with any legal issues that may arise when recovering damages.

-Contact our lawyers at Townsend Law LLC, to evaluate how much your amputation case is worth.
-Your case may involve such damages and losses as medical expenses, physical therapy costs, loss of income, disability, loss of earning capacity; assisted the living, prosthetics and assistive devices, home renovations, pain and suffering, mental anguish, and many more.
+Contact our lawyers at Townsend Law, LLC, to evaluate how much your amputation case is worth.
+Your case may involve such damages and losses as medical expenses, physical therapy costs, loss of income, disability, loss of earning capacity, assisted living, prosthetics and assistive devices, home renovations, pain and suffering, mental anguish, and many more.